churchers/vm-bhyve/README.md

 Windows has been very quickly tested as of version 0.7.2 (Using Server 2012R2).
 I see no reason why other versions supported by bhyve shouldn't work as the basic bhyve commands are all the same.
-Please note that you need FreeBSD 11-CURRENT for the UEFI support to be functional.
+Please note that you need FreeBSD 10.3 or 11-CURRENT for the UEFI support to be functional.

 As there is no VGA console, you must follow the instructions at